Make no mistake…Black History is American History and should be taught year-round.

 In addition, if you have resources to share with us, be sure to put them in the comments below!
 Together, we will work towards the goal of inclusion of everyone.
 We are looking forward to hearing from you.

-Trudi Lawrence, Emily Garcia, Janessa Fletcher, Kristin Halverson, Suzanne Kelley, and Jenn Sego
+Trudi Lawrence, Emily Garcia, Janessa Fletcher, Kristin Halverson, & Suzanne Kelley

 At Education to the Core, we exist to help our teachers build a stronger classroom.
 They connect with our community to find trusted, state-of-the-art resources designed by teachers for teachers.
 As a result, we aspire to be the world’s leading & most trusted community for educational resources for teachers.
 We improve the lives of every teacher and learner.
 Let’s invest in the most comprehensive, reliable, and inclusive educational resources.